SACAS went Global

 - The appointment of a member of their staff to coordinate the management of complaints until closeout and to be the first contact for complaints,

-- Regular updating of complaints register located at the Quality Manager.
+- Regular updating of the complaints register is the responsibility of the Quality Manager.

 The Quality Manager is responsible for: